devtribe/spoon-gradle-plugin/README.md

   // To run a single method in TestCase methodName = 'testMyApp'

-  // To execute the tests device by device */ sequential = true
+  // To execute the tests device by device sequential = true

+  // To grant all runtime permissions during installation on Marshmallow and above devices grantAll = true
 }
 ```